Imaginera/UnityExtensions/README.md

     }
 }
 ```
 In order for interception to work, methods and properties that use these attributes need to `overridable`.
-Therefore, they need to be marked with `virtual` or `protected virtual`.
+Therefore, they need to be marked with `virtual`.
 ## Applying Intercept Attributes
 ### NotifyPropertyChanged
 The `NotifyPropertyChanged` attribute is a simpler way to apply the `PropertyChanged` event to a property.